June 24-30, 2019

 Boston GuitarFest is the dream of visionary guitar virtuoso and Artist Director Eliot Fisk, and is cosponsored by New England Conservatory and Northeastern University.
 Guitarists of all ages and levels will participate in a variety of available programs that include lessons, ensembles, workshops, competitions, masterclasses, and concerts.
 Special guest artists will join Eliot Fisk in this year’s festival for concerts and masterclasses.

 As musicians, we all seek to create the illusion of spontaneous music making.
 The hours of blood, sweat, and tears boiling down into a single moment.
 This year's theme will distill this fine spirit into music spanning from the renaissance to the modern era, and from classical to folk and jazz!
-In addition to concerts by Eliot Fisk and Zaira Meneses, guest artists for this year include Gene Bertoncini, Peter Watchorn, Grisha Goryachev, Joaquin Clerch and Eden MacAdam-Somer.
+In addition to concerts by Eliot Fisk and Zaira Meneses, guest artists for 2018 included Gene Bertoncini, Peter Watchorn, Grisha Goryachev, Joaquin Clerch and Eden MacAdam-Somer.
 Bruce Holzman and Jerome Mouffe also returned as faculty.
 Guest artists for 2019 will be announced at a future date.

 Read below for further information regarding the various programs and competitions.
 For complete information and registration regarding the various programs, competitions, concerts, instructors and guest artists, please visit the Boston GuitarFest website: bostonguitarfest.org.